Keio University

 Horie

 During my university days, I was allowed to use my time freely.
 I went on trips often.
-I would do things like travel through India for over a month with a backpack and friends.
+I would do things like backpacking through India with friends for over a month.
 Perhaps I had a strong desire to go outside.
 I joined a seminar and was under the guidance of Professor Ken Arisue in his sociology seminar.

-I remember writing a graduation thesis comparing the states of Japan and America, and I remember the professor patiently sticking with me.
+I remember writing a graduation thesis comparing the states of Japan and America, and I recall the professor patiently sticking with me.

 ──What kind of image did you have of Keio as a school?